aderno64/profilarr-database/README.md

 | **Movies (HQ Audio)** | `Movies 1080p HQ` | 1080p with a preference for HQ audio formats. |
 | **4K Movies (HQ Audio)** | `Movies 2160p HQ` | 4K with a preference for HQ audio formats. |

-> **Note on x265:** We explicitly deny `x265` for resolutions lower than 2160p since these releases are usually re-encodes, for more info on this logic, see the [TRaSH Guides](https://trash-guides.info/Sonarr/sonarr-collection-of-custom-formats/#x265-hd) documentation.
-If you'd prefer `x265` releases, you can update the score of the "**x265 (HD)**" format to 0 on the selected profile.
+> We explicitly deny x265 for resolutions lower than 2160p since these releases are usually re-encodes, for more info on this logic, see the [TRaSH Guides](https://trash-guides.info/Sonarr/sonarr-collection-of-custom-formats/#x265-hd) documentation.
+If you'd prefer x265 releases, you can update the score of the "**x265 (HD)**" format to **0** on the selected profile.

 ---